Understanding the OAuth2 implicit grant flow in Azure Active Directory (AD)

 What is the OAuth2 implicit grant?

 An important characteristic of the OAuth2 implicit grant is the fact that such flows never return refresh tokens to the client.
-As we will see in the next section, that isn’t really necessary and would in fact be a security issue.
+The next section shows how this isn’t necessary and would in fact be a security issue.

 Suitable scenarios for the OAuth2 implicit grant